Vivekanand-R/AI-Models/README.md

 **Model 2: Weather Data Analysis:**

-City List: Creat a list of 20 major cities with their latitude and longitude coordinates.
+City List: Created a list of 20 major cities with their latitude and longitude coordinates.

-Loop through Cities: The for loop goes through each city and calls get_weather_open_meteo, passing the latitude, longitude, and city name.
+Loop through Cities: The For loop goes through each city and calls get_weather_open_meteo, passing the latitude, longitude, and city name.

 Prediction: Time series foundational models would be utilized.